alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 4**: `FruitShopControlManager.createControlTree()` instantiates a
     `FruitShopControl` which internally instantiates child controls and thus creates an entire tree.
-We could define the entire tree right here in `createControlTree()` but that would break encapsulation; better is to instantiate only the root control and have it keep the details of any child controls private.
+We could define the entire tree right here in `createControlTree()` but that would break encapsulation; it's better to instantiate only the root control and have it keep the details of any child controls private.
 -   **Line 8**: `render()` uses the default logic by calling `renderActsInSequence()` and it adds some additional code to ensure that there is always some APL produced for screen-enabled devices.
-This avoids leaving stale APL on the screen if a response doesn't not include any new content.
+This avoids leaving stale APL on the screen if a response doesn't include any new content.
 -   **Line 18-23, 28**: A `RequestInterceptor` is used to initialize an internationalization module with the user's locale.
 The `i18n` module is used throughout the code to translate strings.